upadhyaytanmay07/multidimensional-arrays-in-cpp/README.md

 7. Alternatives in Modern C++

-Vectors of Vectors (vector<vector<int>>) for dynamic resizing.
+a.Vectors of Vectors (vector<vector<int>>) for dynamic resizing.

-Dynamic Arrays (new and delete for heap allocation).
+b.Dynamic Arrays (new and delete for heap allocation).

-Libraries (Eigen, Armadillo) for advanced matrix operations.
+c.Libraries (Eigen, Armadillo) for advanced matrix operations.

+# Algorithm

+# Program 1
+Objective : addition of matrix in C++

+🔢 Steps:
+1. Start

+2. Read matrix dimensions

+                Prompt user to enter row

+                Prompt user to enter column

+3. Declare matrices

+                Create three 2D arrays: arr1[row][column], arr2[row][column], arr3[row][column]

+4. Input elements of Matrix 1

+                For each i from 0 to row - 1:

+                For each j from 0 to column - 1:

+                Read arr1[i][j]

+5. Input elements of Matrix 2

+                For each i from 0 to row - 1:

+                For each j from 0 to column - 1:

+                Read arr2[i][j]

+6. Compute Matrix Addition

+                For each i from 0 to row - 1:

+                For each j from 0 to column - 1:

+                Set arr3[i][j] = arr1[i][j] + arr2[i][j]

+7. Display Matrix 1

+                For each i from 0 to row - 1:

+                For each j from 0 to column - 1:

+                Print arr1[i][j]

+8. Display Matrix 2

+                For each i from 0 to row - 1:

+                For each j from 0 to column - 1:

+                Print arr2[i][j]

+9. Display Resultant Matrix (Addition)

+                For each i from 0 to row - 1:

+                For each j from 0 to column - 1:

+                Print arr3[i][j]

+10. End

 Conclusion